RidwanChip/tinkering/README.md

 # Tinkering

 **Tinkering** is a Visual Studio Code extension that allows you to run Laravel Tinker easily from within VSCode.
 It provides a dedicated playground for PHP code execution, CodeLens for running scripts, and a play button in the editor title for quick execution.

+> A simple and convenient way to run Laravel Tinker directly inside VSCode, avoiding the complexity of writing commands manually in the terminal.

 ---